ValdemarGr/gql/website/docs/schema/resolvers.md

 // emitting for user john_doe
 // emitting for user john_doe
 // emitting for user john_doe
-// Disconnecting from VPN after 659ms for john_doe ...
+// Disconnecting from VPN after 656ms for john_doe ...
-// res5: String = "duration was 669ms"
+// res6: String = "duration was 660ms"

 bench(runVPNSubscription(subscriptionQuery, 1)).unsafeRunSync()
 // Connecting to VPN for john_doe ...
 // Connected to VPN for john_doe!
 // emitting for user john_doe
-// Disconnecting from VPN after 553ms for john_doe ...
+// Disconnecting from VPN after 556ms for john_doe ...
-// res6: String = "duration was 561ms"
+// res7: String = "duration was 563ms"

 def fastQuery = """
   subscription {